Sikhism is a religion that started more than 500 years ago. It has about 25 million followers worldwide, who are called Sikhs.

 It’s difficult to say how much Sikh funerals cost in the UK.
 There hasn’t been a lot of research on the subject – and the price is likely to vary depending on where you live.

-As a rough guide, the average cost for a ‘basic funeral’ in 2021 was £4,056 (SunLife).
-This average cost doesn’t include ‘extras’ like flowers, catering and transport.
+As a rough guide, in 2023 the average cost of a funeral with a cremation was £3,673 (SunLife).
+This average cost doesn’t include ‘extras’ like flowers, transport or live streaming the funeral.

 How to arrange a Sikh funeral